SNU-ARC/TOGG/README.md

 ### Searching with NSG/NSSG/VAMANA Index

-To use the greedy search, use the `run.sh` script:
+To use the greedy search, use the `evaluate.sh` script:
 ```shell
 $ cd tests/
 $ ./evaluate.sh [dataset] (e.g., evaluate.sh sift1M, evaluate.sh all)